sweattep/modern_quotes/README.md

 >Amazon S3 acts as the foundation for all data platforms built on AWS.

+>Stop perpetuating a Web and Web apps that are inaccessible and harmful.
+For me, this has especially harmed me with the lack of user controls in motion graphics, flickering animations, too many moving animations on a page – um, these are well-known legally binding issues.

 >Our services are built using common data storage technologies specifically assembled into purpose-built, cost-optimized systems

 >I've always been a gamer